GluuFederation/docs-ce-prod/docs/source/installation-guide/setup_py.md

 ## Setup Prompt

-The `setup.py` script will bring up a prompt to provide information for certificate as well as the IP Address and the hostname for the Gluu Server.
+The setup script will bring up a prompt to provide information for certificate as well as the IP Address and the hostname for the Gluu Server.
 Hit `Enter` to accept the default values.

 Refer to the following table for details about available setup options: